dedetive/misle-java/README.md

    ```java
         player.inv.addItem(createItem(12, 3));
    ```
-   5. Make sure the item allows more than 1 count limit, otherwise your inventory might be filled with the item.
+   5. Make sure the item allows more than 1 count limit, otherwise your inventory might become cluttered with the item.